cncf/toc/.github/ISSUE_TEMPLATE/project-onboarding.md

 - [ ] Artwork: Ensure logos present on https://github.com/cncf/artwork
 - [ ] Website: ensure LF footer is there and [website guidelines](https://github.com/cncf/foundation/blob/master/copyright-notices.md#copyright-notices) followed
 - [ ] Website: Analytics transferred

+Things that the CNCF will do or help the project to do:
 - [ ] Devstats: add to devstats https://devstats.cncf.io/
 - [ ] Marketing: update relevant intro + slide decks
 - [ ] Trail Map: update CNCF trail map if relevant (incubating projects and above)